-Here we give explicitly the steps to encipher a message of any length greater than $L$ using an extended elastic cipher of a certain level, obtained from a FIL block cipher $E_0$ that works on messages of length $L$.
+Here we give explicitly the steps to encrypt a message of any length greater than $L$ using an extended elastic cipher of a certain level, obtained from a FIL block cipher $E_0$ that works on messages of length $L$.
 This algorithms are the definition of $E_n$.
-Furthermore we give some theorems and their proofs to understand the formulas used.
-We divide the enciphering algorithm in two parts: initialization of $E_n$ and encryption.
+Furthermore we give some theorems to justify the formulas used.
+We divide the encrypting algorithm in two parts: initialization of $E_n$ and encryption step.
 For brevity, in this article, we will omit the algorithm for decryption and $CycleFunction^{-1}$.